 Registering for the Placement Test

-Registration for all Placement Tests can be done in person at Testing Services located on the 5th floor of the C Building, by calling at 1-773-442-5293, or via email to firstname.lastname@example.org.
+Registration for all Placement Tests can be done in person at Testing Services located on the 5th floor of the C Building or by calling 1-773-442-5293.
 Please refer to the current Math and English Placement Test schedule for the testing dates.
 Any cancellations or changes must be made 48 hours in advance.
 A student who fails to appear 3 times for his/her appointed time will not be eligible for further registration of the test but will have to rely on walk-in availability.

 Make sure you familiarize yourself with policies and procedures of Testing Services before taking the test.